Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 techniques we attempt to investigate the data to understand patterns, detect outliers and find interesting relationships amongst the variables [8].

-## Importing the Necessary Modules and Loading the Iris Data Set
+## Importing the Necessary Modules and Loading the Iris Dataset

 The first part of analysis in both Minitab and Python is to import all modules that we will be using and to load the data to be analysed into the software.